 Title of the project: Genetics of brain diversity in autism

-The laboratory: Human Genetics and Cognitive Functions Unit (Dir.
+Laboratory: Human Genetics and Cognitive Functions Unit (dir.
 Thomas Bourgeron)

 Duration of the contract: 2 years

-She/he will analyze brain imaging and cognitive data from different groups of individuals with autism or neurodevelopmental disorders (Robert-Debré pediatric parisian hospital, n=1000) and controls from the general population (UK Biobank).
+Role of the Postdoctoral fellow: She/he will analyze brain imaging and cognitive data from different groups of individuals with autism or neurodevelopmental disorders (R. Debré pediatric parisian hospital, n=1000) and controls from the general population (UK Biobank).
 She/he will analyse the data to study the relationship between genetic variants associated with autism and brain development (analysing anatomical and functional connectivity data).

 –Lefebvre A. et al. Neuroanatomical Diversity of Corpus Callosum and Brain Volume in Autism: Meta-analysis, Analysis of the Autism Brain Imaging Data Exchange Project, and Simulation.
 Biol Psychiatry 2015; 78: 126–34.